-- A CPA candidate who is committed to studying and passing the CPA exam, has passed the examination, or is a CPA.
+- A CPA candidate who is committed to studying for and passing the CPA exam, has passed the examination, or is a CPA

 The specific audit work will vary depending on the audit engagement.
-It can range from a simple bank reconciliation to a very complex workload analysis of child protection social workers.
-You will normally work under the general supervision of an In-Charge Auditor and in a team situation.
+It can range from a simple bank reconciliation to a complex workload analysis of a state agency such as child protection social workers.
+Auditors normally work as part of a team under the general supervision of an In-Charge or Senior Auditor.
 Audits are performed in accordance with generally accepted auditing standards and in accordance with government auditing standards.
 You will prepare audit workpapers presenting information relative to the extent of audit tests performed and conclusions reached.
-Additionally, you will be asked to write audit findings and recommendations as well as assist more senior staff in more difficult aspects of auditing.
+Additionally, you will be asked to write audit findings and recommendations as well as assist senior staff in more complex aspects of auditing.

 The Division of Legislative Audit offers a competitive salary and an attractive employee benefits package.
-These professional and personal benefits include:
+Additional professional and personal benefits include: